 How to turn old needlepoint craft into a note board

-I found this old needlepoint craft at a thrift store.
+Look what I found!
+It’s an old needlepoint craft from a thrift store.
 There it was just screaming for a makeover.
 I couldn’t help but take it home with me.

 Here’s how to do it step-by-step

 Step 1.
 Turn your art piece face down and then carefully remove the frames like we did on this project.
 If your frame has screws or sort of metallic clamps, loosen them.

 Step 2.
 Cut a large enough piece of linen or burlap or other suitable fabric to cover the old craft.

 Take note that the fabric needs to go an inch or two around the edges on each side as you can observe in the picture.
 To fasten the fabric real tight like a canvas, I used a staple gun.

 Step 3.
 Paint the frames with chalk paint.
 One coat of paint is enough with Rust-Oleum Chalked.
 Let the paint dry overnight or as instructed on the can and then put the frame back in place.